|

 Healthcare sector is also moving from individual providers to global contracts with general rules and more effective services.
 General formats and common interfaces are requested to facilitate communications and financial transactions.
 However, the condition to return to the "patient-centered" models is the most important element for the development of managerial and information systems supporting the healthcare system.
 Here the electronic medical record enhancing confidentiality, security and legal documentation, turned to become the basic issue to be addressed.
 Problem orientation becomes a special case of more general techniques for recording the decision making process.
 Increased detail and a more complex structure of the medical record will fit through new technical resources.

 On the other side, networking will be the media to link institutions and individuals demanding and offering healthcare services.
 This technology is changing dramatically the once solid paradigms of healthcare services, documentation and billing, that a new generation of healthcare professionals and providers will emerge.
 Appropriate interpretation of various measures use will facilitate determining service units of computer network employed in the delivery of health care.
+The field for a brand work on Medical Informatics research is open for multidisciplinary groups committed to take us to the global village information era.

 References